Financial automation in not for profit organisations

 Financial automation examples

-Here at Accounting For Good we have been able to support not for profit organisations as they successfully implement financial automation processes.
+Here at True Accounting we have been able to support not for profit organisations as they successfully implement financial automation processes.
 We don’t have a large and complex tech stack, but we do work closely with a range of solutions that produce great results.
 Some of our success stories include:

 “A drug and alcohol crisis accommodation service has an on-demand need for brokerage payments that we couldn’t support as part of our regular service.
 But they’ve found the perfect solution through automating these low-value but time-critical accounts payable transactions.
 Case workers send bills directly to the digital system and the payment is made instantly, as needed.